Setting Up Home Assistant Connect ZWA-2

 Generate security keys: Navigate to Settings → Z-Wave → Security Keys and click Generate for each key type (S0, S2 Access Control, S2 Authenticated, S2 Unauthenticated).
 Save these keys securely—you'll need them to re-pair devices if you rebuild the container.
 Without these keys, secure devices cannot be added to your network.

 Set RF region: Go to Settings → Z-Wave → RF Manager and set RF Region to your location (USA, EU, ANZ, etc.).
-This ensures legal compliance and optimal performance.
-Using the wrong region can cause communication issues or violate regulations.
+Wrong region means communication failures and potential regulatory violations.

-Connect to Home Assistant: In Z-Wave JS UI, navigate to Settings → Home Assistant and enable WS Server.
-Note the WebSocket URL: ws://<YOUR_NAS_IP>:3000.
-In Home Assistant, go to Settings → Devices & Services, click Add Integration, search for Z-Wave JS, and enter the WebSocket URL.
-Home Assistant will connect and begin discovering devices.
+Connect to Home Assistant: In Z-Wave JS UI, go to Settings → Home Assistant and enable WS Server.
+The WebSocket URL is ws://<YOUR_NAS_IP>:3000.
+In Home Assistant, go to Settings → Devices & Services, add the Z-Wave JS integration, and enter that URL.

 Pair Z-Wave devices: In Z-Wave JS UI, click Control Panel → Add Node (or Include), then follow your device's pairing instructions (usually triple-press a button).
-Devices will automatically appear in Home Assistant once paired.
+Paired devices appear in Home Assistant automatically.

 Troubleshooting & Maintenance

 Backup strategy: Back up security keys (Settings → Z-Wave → Security Keys, export as JSON), the entire /volume1/docker/zwave-store directory, and your Home Assistant config.
-Without backups, you'll need to re-pair all devices if the container is lost.
 Automate backups with: tar -czf zwave-backup-$(date +%Y%m%d).tar.gz /volume1/docker/zwave-store

 Common issues: